Investing into a small company on a crowdfunding platform means 3 key things:

 Your investment is not completed until the company has raised at least its minimum funding target.
 When you make your investment, the committed funds are held securely in a UK bank account.
 Once the funding target is raised, the committed funds represent the investment amount and are transferred to the company from the bank account.
 You then become a beneficial shareholder subject to a nominee arrangement.
 If the minimum funding target is not met, your committed funds will be returned to your Crowd for Angels account.

-At Crowd for Angels the minimum investment is £25 in both equity pitches and debt pitches but companies can specify the lowest amount they are willing to accept.
+At Crowd for Angels the minimum investment is £25.
+However, companies can specify a higher amount they are willing to accept.
 The maximum, however, is solely determined by the company’s funding target.
 The maximum can be met by a sole investor.

 This is not possible.
 Once the pitch is fully funded to the maximum funding target, it will automatically close allowing for no additional funding to be committed.

-There are four ways of making a payment when making an investment at Crowd for Angels:
+There are three ways of making a payment when making an investment at Crowd for Angels:

 By transferring in funds from your bank account to your Crowd for Angels account.